Sons of Iraq: Governorate elections in 2009

 Several political parties formed out of the Awakening movements contested the 2009 Iraqi governorate elections.
 The Iraq Awakening and Independents National Alliance list won the largest number of seats in Anbar Governorate.

 Islamic State reprisals

-Following the 2010 re-election of Nouri al-Maliki, the Islamic State began a campaign of assassination of Sunni tribal leaders and the remnants of the Awakening movement in Iraq's Al-Anbar province.
+Following the 2010 re-election of Nouri al-Maliki, the Islamic State began a campaign of assassination of Sunni tribal leaders and the remnants of the Awakening movement in Iraq's Al-Anbar governorate.
 The drive-by shootings and point-blank assassinations were documented in an Islamic State video called "The Clanging of the Swords."
 Between 2009 and 2013, 1,345 Awakening members were killed.
 In one town, Jurf al-Sakhar, south of Baghdad, 46 Awakening members were killed in 27 incidents.